split-brain/funstructor/doc/help.md

 Open the [funstructor.clojurecup.com](http://funstructor.clojurecup.com), type your name and press play.
 System looking for an opponent for you.

-Unfortunately, the game is not popular yet, so there may be no active player.
-If you really want to test, open second tab in a browser and play with yourself.
+Unfortunately, the game is not popular yet, you may have to wait for another player to connect.
+Ask your friend to play with you or open the game in a separate browser tab and play with yourself.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/enter_the_game.png"
      width="600"
 	 height="320" />

-After we found an opponent for you the game begins and you see a *game screen*
+When you found an opponent to play with, the game begins and you see a *game screen*

 ## Game